-For this recipe, you can make the pudding up to 5 days ahead of time.
+For this recipe, you can make the pudding up to five days ahead of time.
 You can even crumble the cookies in a resealable bag and leave the crumbs in the bag until you're ready to make the desserts.
 Just assemble the worms in "dirt" right before serving them!

 For the pudding:

-- 2 tablespoons natural unsweetened cocoa powder
+2 tablespoons unsweetened cocoa powder

-- 2 tablespoons cornstarch
+2 tablespoons cornstarch

-- 2 cups cold chocolate milk
+2 cups chocolate milk

-- 1 large egg
+1 large egg

-- 4 ounces chopped chocolate (about 3/4 cup)
+4 ounces chopped chocolate (about 3/4 cup)

 10 ounces chocolate vanilla sandwich cookies, about 20 cookies

 12 gummy worms

-2 Cook the pudding: Cook on high heat until the mixture starts to boil, then reduce heat to a simmer.
+Cook on high heat until the mixture starts to boil, then reduce heat to a simmer.
 Cook until the mixture starts to thicken, about 3 to 5 minutes.

-3 Temper the egg: Place an egg in a large bowl and beat it with a whisk.
+Place an egg in a large bowl and beat it with a whisk.
 Slowly drizzle a little bit of the hot chocolate mixture into the bowl with the egg, whisking continuously.
 Continue to slowly add the chocolate mixture, whisking well, until you've incorporated all of it.
 The mixture should still be warm.

 Add the chopped chocolate and stir until the chocolate has completely melted.

 Chill for 3 hours or overnight in the refrigerator.

-6 Prepare the "dirt": Place the chocolate vanilla sandwich cookies in a large gallon resealable bag.
+Place the chocolate vanilla sandwich cookies in a large (1 gallon) resealable bag.
 Using a rolling pin, crush the cookies into crumbs.